AllyYL/casestudy/src/projects/bloom.md

 ####  Designers who desperately try to understand how big the AI is by swallowing it.
 <br>

 At Bloom, users can start a design with either an image or a text prompt.
-But our AI model couldn't yet detect key garment attributes from an image (e.g., upper body vs lower body, sleeve style, neckline).
+But our AI model couldn't yet detect key garment attributes from an image (e.g., upper body vs lower body, menswear vs womenswear, cut types).
 That meant users needed to specify these features manually before entering the main design interface.

 **Task**
 <br>
-This "pre-generation" flow risked becoming tedious.
-Too much friction would turn people away; too little guidance would confuse the AI.
-The challenge was to design a lightweight, intuitive selection flow that felt like a creative assistant, not a form.
+This pre-generation flow—where users upload an image or write a prompt before entering the main design screen—posed a delicate balance.
+Too much friction would cause drop-off; too little structure would result in vague or unusable outputs.
+Our challenge was to design a lightweight, adaptable scaffold that guides users through just enough input to make AI generation meaningful—while remaining flexible as the model evolves and improves.

 **Action**
 <br>
 I led several iterations of the entry flow, testing how to scaffold the process without overwhelming users.
+A bulk of our time is also spent on edge cases.
 Some key shifts included:
 <ul>
     <li>From blank uploads → to image + checklist pairing: Users uploaded a reference image and selected key categories like garment type (e.g., "upper body," "dress") and fabric intention
     <li>From dropdowns → to visual selectors: We swapped text inputs for illustrated options (e.g., sleeve types, pant shapes) to speed up decision-making